 DAANA has partnered with a couple of organizations to help Rohingya refugees in Bangladesh, namely One Ummah Foundation and Hope Foundation.
 We have verified the credentials of both these organizations and are in direct communication with their founders and board members.
 In addition to offering food, water and shelter for refugees these organizations are also involved in construction of an orphanage and a permanent hospital in Cox’s Bazar, Bangladesh.
 More details of the projects being undertaken by these foundations are available on their respective websites.

 Please donate generously for this urgent and important cause to help the Rohingya refugees who are in a desperate situation.

 You can donate by clicking here.
 Please type Rohingya Crisis in the message field, so that we can channel the funds appropriately.

 Doctors and allied health professionals affiliated with DAANA are going on regular medical missions to Cox’s Bazar, Bangladesh.
-If you are interested in volunteering please sign up here.
+If you are interested in volunteering please contact us here.

 You can see more media coverage of DAANA’s Rohingya Medical Relief Mission here: